GNOME/gtk/docs/reference/README.md

 For more information on the available link formats, see the gi-docgen documentation.

+Every doc comment should start with a single-sentence paragraph that can serve as a summary of sorts (it will often be placed next to a link pointing to the full documentation for the symbol/class/etc).
+The summary should not include links.

 ### Introspection annotations

 The purpose of the annotations for function arguments, properties, signals,